 I’ve been lucky to have Carpenter Smith Consulting as leadership and executive coaches for the past 10 years.
 After learning and teaching these concepts to my teams over the years, I found that I had real-world tools to help me through.
 I needed to take stock of who I was and what I wanted to do.

 The best thing I did was to find a mirror.
 How did other people see me?
 I asked several colleagues to write recommendations for me on LinkedIn.
 It was a great way for me to see common themes of how and where I really add value.
 Having these recommendations helped me to start thinking about who I am when I’m at my best.

 I won’t lie; it’s been difficult—especially during the holidays.
 I’ve been blessed though to be able to do some work with Carpenter Smith Consulting.
 Over the years they have helped me find my voice, step into my leadership, and claim my power.
-When asked to join their team to help out with their marketing, I jumped at the chance.
+When asked to join their team, I jumped at the chance.
 I’m one of the lucky ones because I’ve found a new place with a supportive team doing work where I can use my gifts and talents in a way that I am proud of.

 If you have been laid off and are facing similar challenges, here are some things that have helped me move forward:

 - PAUSE.
 Take a moment to breathe.

 - Allow yourself to have your emotions AND don’t let them overwhelm you.
 It’s possible to take action on your own behalf to make things okay.

 - Find a mirror.
 Understanding your worth through other people’s eyes is truly inspiring.

 - Be good to yourself.
 Find a support system and be a support system to someone else (hint: make sure to follow the advice you give others).